composite

 Related Information Links

-Access the article The Reverend Micajah Townsend: The Reverend Micajah Townsend was an important figure in the lives of families in the Manors from the early 1800s till he retired in the 1870s.
+The Reverend Micajah Townsend: The Reverend Micajah Townsend was an important figure in the lives of families in the Manors from the early 1800s till he retired in the 1870s.
 He baptized, married and buried many as Rector of the Episcopalian Church.

-Access the article Place Names In This Database: The names of places change over time.
+Place Names In This Database: The names of places change over time.
 This link explains how important place names in this database are handled.

-Access the article My Bullock Ancestors In The Manors: Genealogical data about the Bullock family in Noyan.
+My Bullock Ancestors In The Manors: Genealogical data about the Bullock family in Noyan.

 The Bullock Crest Shown On This Site